zanbaldwin/dotfiles/install-fedora.md

     "https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm"
 ```

-List of software to be installed:
+List of software to be installed, and blacklist the _nouveau_ (non-proprietary) graphics drivers:
 - nVidia Graphics Drivers
 - Kernel-based Virtual Machine
 - PHP & Nginx (so that PHP-FPM is available as a system service)